Course Summary

 Entry Requirements

-Students are usually expected to have a second class honours degree or equivalent, English (GCSE grade C or equivalent) and one year’s experience in an HR or HR-related role, for example, line or supervisory role.
+Students are usually expected to have a second class honours degree or equivalent, English (GCSE grade C or equivalent).

 In exceptional circumstances, where an individual has substantial and significant experiential learning, a portfolio of written evidence demonstrating subject-specific outcomes, as determined by the Course Committee may be considered for entry to the course.
 Evidence used to demonstrate graduate qualities may not be used for exemption against modules within the programme.